TonyPhipps/SIEM/Detection-Use-Cases.md

   - [Assurance Metrics](#assurance-metrics)

 # Executive Summary
-Primarily focused on providing high-level information, references, and background
+Primarily focused on providing high-level information, references, and background.

 ## Name
-A succint statement that broadly describes the use case
+A succinct statement that broadly describes the use case.

 ## Problem Statement
 Describes the problem, beginning with any necessary background information.